MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/manage-secretstore.md

 used to change the corresponding configuration properties.
 There is also a **Default** parameter to reset the configuration back to the default values.

-There are two way to set the password on the vault.
+There are two ways to set the password on the vault.

 1. The `Set-SecretStoreConfiguration` cmdlet has the **Password** parameter that takes a **SecureString** value.